Effingham County, IL

 790 people

-As of 2023, 2.14% of Effingham County, IL residents (737 people) were born outside of the United States, which is lower than the national average of 13.8%.
+As of 2023, 2.14% of Effingham County, IL residents (737 people) were born outside of the United States, which is approximately the same as the national average of 13.8%.
 In 2022, the percentage of foreign-born citizens in Effingham County, IL was 2.28%, meaning that the rate has been decreasing.

 The following chart shows the percentage of foreign-born residents in Effingham County, IL compared to that of it's neighboring and parent geographies.